Long-Term Disability Insurance for Lab Technicians

 If your insurer denied your long-term disability claim, you could appeal the decision.

-Why Choose Abell and Capitan Law to Help You with Your LTD Claim?
+Why Choose Capitan Law to Help You with Your LTD Claim?

 - Filing your insurance claim on your behalf: If you haven’t filed your LTD claim, we can gather evidence and help you file your insurance claim.